Ricardito15/CV/README.md

 # **Project Analysis: User Profile - User Persona for the Website**

-User Persona: Sarah, 29, Digital Marketer
+User Persona: Sara, 29, Digital Marketer

 -Demographics: Sarah is a 29-year-old digital marketer living in an urban area.
 She is tech-savvy and frequently uses websites and applications to boost her professional skills.